 Don’t miss the biggest opportunity in the college interview

 You can go from applicant to “this kid is different” in this brief moment by making eye contact, having a firm handshake, and simply smiling when you meet your interviewer.
-All three of these to-do’s, convey that you’re ready to have a relaxed and comfortable conversation.
+All three of these convey that you’re ready to have a relaxed and comfortable conversation.

 Inevitably there will be a short walk to the interview room or a moment of settling in at the place where you’ve arranged to meet.
 This time is also important.
 Like in radio broadcasting, avoid “dead air” at all costs.
 Prepare some basic conversation starters prior to the interview.